LEF - Teaching and Learning Enhancement Fund

 The Learning Enhancement Fund awards successful projects up to a maximum of $50,000.

-Proposals must be submitted electronically using the forms provided (below) to email@example.com no later than 4:00pm February 8th, 2021.
+Proposals must be submitted electronically using the forms provided (below) to email@example.com.
+The application deadline is 5:00pm March 3rd, 2023.

-The LEF competition considers proposals designed to support student academic success through projects that enhance student engagement, improve access and inclusion, and innovate curriculum.
-We encourage evidence based projects that:
+The LEF competition considers proposals designed to support student academic success through projects that enhance student engagement, improve access and inclusion, and innovate the curriculum.
+We encourage evidence-based projects that:

 - Enhance learning through technology